Maurice H. Stans

 Active in professional organizations, he served as president (1954-55) and vice president (1949-50) of the AICPA.
 He served as a member of the AICPA's Council and Executive Committee.
 He also was a member of many of its committees, including the Committees on Accounting Procedure (1943-48, 1953-54) and Terminology (1953-54).
 He was a director of the Illinois Society of CPAs (1944-46) and editor of that organization's periodical, The Illinois Certified Public Accountant.
 Other professional affiliations include AAA, AGA, NAA, District of Columbia Institute of CPAs, and the New York State, California, and Hawaii Societies of CPAs.
 He has written numerous articles for professional journals, and he was a contributing editor of the CPA Handbook, published by the AICPA in 1953.
 In 1978, he authored The Terrors of Justice: The Untold Side of Watergate.
 He was awarded the Alpha Kappa Psi Foundation Accounting Award (1952), the AICPA's Gold Medal Award (1954), the Tax Foundation Award (1959), the Great Living American Award of the Chamber of Commerce of the United States (1961), Salesman of the Year by the National Sales and Marketing Executives International (1971), and Free Enterprise Award of the International Franchise Association (1987).

-In 1940 he founded the Stans Foundation in Chicago to assist organized charitable, religious, scientific, and educational institutions; he serves as chairman and director of the Foundation.
+In 1940 he founded the Stans Foundation in Chicago to assist organized charitable, religious, scientific, and educational institutions; he served as chairman and director of the Foundation.
 An active wildlife conservationist, he was a founder of the African Wildlife Foundation, and served as a trustee (1959-63).
-He is also a trustee of the Shikar-Safari International Foundation.
-He is the sponsor and major contributor to Stans African Hall, a natural history museum in Rock Hill, South Carolina, which he established in 1952.
+He was also a trustee of the Shikar-Safari International Foundation.
+He was the sponsor and major contributor to Stans African Hall, a natural history museum in Rock Hill, South Carolina, which he established in 1952.